The Jam Factory

-The Jam Factory is a shopping and entertainment centre, located in Chapel Street, South Yarra, a suburb of Melbourne, Australia.
+The Jam Factory was a shopping and entertainment centre, located in Chapel Street, South Yarra, a suburb of Melbourne, Australia.
 The Jam Factory is owned by Newmark Capital.
 It is also the headquarters of Village Roadshow.

 History

 The Jam Factory was originally established as the Victorian Brewery in 1858, having a value of 150 pounds.
-The brewery shut down in 1876, with the building and land then being purchased the same year by Robert Wright and Robert Payne, who started the Victoria Preserving Company.
+The brewery shut down in 1876, with the building and land then being purchased the same year by Robert Wright and Robert Payne, who began the Victoria Preserving Company.

 By 1880, it was named the Red Cross preserving company.
 During the fruit season it employed 230 people, and was the largest employer in Prahran.
 William Peacock bought the premises and turned it into the 'OK' Jam Co in 1895 and resold it to Henry Jones IXL.
 Jam production continued in the building for this firm until 1970.

-At a cost of $20 million the site was redeveloped and opened on 9 October 1979 as a shopping centre named The Jam Factory, offering modern fashions, gift stores cafes.
+At a cost of $20 million the site was redeveloped and opened on 9 October 1979 as a shopping centre named The Jam Factory, offering modern fashion, gift stores and cafes, among others.
 Georges had a store.
 In 1995 it was redeveloped again.

 Village Cinemas took the upstairs space.
 Georges moved out and many tenants changed.

 The shopping centre also housed the first Australian Borders shop opening in 1998.
 It has since closed, along with the rest of the bankrupt chain, in 2011, when its regional parent company, REDgroup Retail, went into administration.
-The Borders space is now occupied by Topshop.
 The Jam Factory was also chosen by Brazin to be the first site to reintroduce Virgin Megastores in Australia opening in 2002.
-It was closed by Sanity in 2010 with the Virgin space now occupied by the country's first Urban by Target store.
+It was closed by Sanity in 2010 with the Virgin space then occupied by the country's first Urban by Target store.